RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 HIP detected my platform (HIP-Clang vs nvcc) incorrectly - what should I do?
 ----------------------------------------------------------------------------

-HIP will set the platform to hcc and compiler to HIP-Clang if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
+HIP will set the platform to HIP-Clang if it sees that the AMD graphics driver is installed and has detected an AMD GPU. if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
 If this is not what you want, you can force HIP to recognize the platform by setting the following,

 ::

    export HIP_COMPILER=clang
-   export HIP_PLATFORM=hcc
+   export HIP_PLATFORM=rocclr

 One symptom of this problem is the error message: 'an unknown error(11) at square.hipref.cpp:56'.

 This can occur if you have a CUDA installation on an AMD platform, and HIP incorrectly detects the platform as nvcc.
 HIP may be able to compile the application using the nvcc tool-chain but will generate this error at runtime since the platform does not have a CUDA device.
-The fix is to set HIP_PLATFORM=hcc and rebuild.

 On CUDA, can I mix CUDA code with HIP code?
 -------------------------------------------